-Gets Ready is a tool that allows Council to send real-time alerts during an emergency, lets people register friends or whānau that may need extra assistance in an emergency, lets people register skills, resources or aid that they can provide during an emergency, and helps prepare neighbourhoodss to be part of a coordinated community response - in a disaster your neighbours are your first line of support.
+Gets Ready is a tool that allows Council to send real-time alerts during an emergency; lets people register friends or whānau that may need extra assistance in an emergency; lets people register skills, resources or aid that they can provide during an emergency; and helps prepare neighbourhoods to be part of a coordinated community response - in a disaster your neighbours are your first line of support.

 Get in touch:

 Email Jo our local Gets Ready support worker with any questions you may have, or to help you get your neighbourhood group together.

 - An alerting tool - Council can send out real time messages to all, or specific areas within the district